A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Conclusion

 \section{Conclusion}

-In this paper, we propose a Bidirectional Tree Tagging (BiTT) scheme to label the overlapping entities and relations in sentences with higher accuracy and efficiency.
-Based on BiTT, an end-to-end extraction framework is developed for predicting the BiTT tags.
-We adopt the Bi-LSTM layers and the pre-trained BERT as its encoder module respectively for experiment.
-The results on two public datasets demonstrate that our proposal outperforms state-of-the-art models, especially when processing the overlapping cases.
+In this paper, motivated by the tree-like relation structures in the medical text, we propose a Bidirectional Tree Tagging (BiTT) scheme to label the overlapping entities and relations in medical sentences with solid accuracy and high efficiency.
+We build up a jointly RE model called BiTT-Med and two simplified versions (BiTT-LSTM and BiTT-BERT) for experiments.
+The results on two public medical datasets and three generic datasets demonstrate that our proposal outperforms several baselines, especially when processing the \emph{ELS} cases.

-Our future work aims to improve the BiTT scheme and the extraction framework.
-(1) When extracting results from BiTT tags, we will reconstructing a binary forest instead of a binary tree to reduce the error propagation if a node is dropped.
-(2) We will propose more rule restrictions for BiTT to make it more robust.
+Our future work aims to improve the BiTT scheme and the RE models \yankun{in following aspects}.
+(1) When extracting results from BiTT tags, we will try reconstructing a binary forest instead of a binary tree to reduce the error propagation if a node is dropped.
+(2) More rule restrictions for BiTT will be proposed to make it more robust.
 (3) We will apply more powerful pre-trained encoders to the extraction framework for better performance.